Monsanto Roundup Cancer Attorney - Edward A. Smith

 Watch YouTube Video: What You Need to Know about Non-Hodgkin Lymphoma.
 In the educational video below, medical oncologist Steven Horwitz discusses the diagnosis and treatment of non-Hodgkin lymphoma.Roundup Lawsuit

 As of August 2018, 8,000 lawsuits have been filed against Bayer's Monsanto.
 One case heard and tried in San Francisco, held that a school groundskeeper, Dwayne Johnson, developed cancer due to using Roundup™ on the job.
 The jury awarded him $289 million in financial damages.
 A large part of the damages was directed at punishing Monsanto.
 The breakdown in the jury’s award was $250 million in punitive damages with $39 million in compensatory damages.
 The outcome of this trial created a precedent for additional cases where the plaintiffs developed non-Hodgkin’s lymphoma after using the herbicide.
 Johnson’s case was the first to be heard since under California law someone who is near death can be given a speedy trial.Would Johnson Live to See Trial's Outcome?

 It was questionable that Johnson would live to see the trial’s outcome.
 A doctor testified that he has already outlived his life expectancy with the disease given his clinical situation.
 The father of three and husband wanted to live long enough to see justice served.
-Monsanto, on the other hand, does not agree with the trial’s outcome and said they plan to appeal.
-The company said they will defend their product vigorously.
+Monsanto, on the other hand, did not agree with the trial’s outcome and said they plan to appeal.
+The company said it would defend its product vigorously.

 Dwayne Johnson's lawsuit against Monsanto claimed that he used Roundup™ at least 20 to 30 times each year in his employment at a school near San Francisco.
 On one occasion, he was directly exposed to the herbicide and two years after was diagnosed with NHL.
 He since has developed cancerous lesions on 80 percent of his body.
 His wife has become the breadwinner and works two full-time jobs to support their family and help pay for Johnson's medical expenses.
 Monsanto’s VP of Strategy said the company feels bad for Johnson and understands that he wants answers but that their product is not it.Proving Roundup™ Caused Cancer